Škoda Elroq

-The Škoda Elroq is a battery electric compact crossover SUV that is produced by Škoda Auto.
-It entered production in 2025.
-The Elroq is based on the MEB platform dedicated to electric vehicles from the Volkswagen Group.
+The Škoda Elroq is a battery electric compact crossover SUV produced by the Czech automaker Škoda Auto.
+Unveiled in autumn 2024 and launched in January 2025, it serves as the electric successor to the popular Škoda Karoq.
+The Elroq is the second Škoda model, following the Enyaq, to be based on the Volkswagen Group's MEB platform, and was the first production vehicle to fully incorporate Škoda's "Modern Solid" design language.

 Overview

 The Elroq is prefigured by the Škoda Vision 7S concept car presented in November 2022 in Prague.
 The production model was unveiled at the Paris Motor Show in October 2024.

 The Elroq shares many parts with the larger Enyaq, such as the doors, front wings, and interior design, but packaged into a smaller footprint by shortening the rear overhang.